cmrust/dotfiles/README.md

 .vimrc, .bashrc, .psqlrc, etc.

 I've decided to start sharing my env rc files, as many others do on GitHub.
 In the process of cleaning them up for presentation I have learned a lot more about how they work.
+Check em out and ask me anything!

 examples
 --------

+*** bashrc ***

 One of my favorite customizations so far, has been session independent bash history files: